Advanced Studies - Directed

 Semester 2 - 2014 (UoN Broken Bay Institute - Online)

-Upon completion of this course students will be expected to: 1.
-Demonstrate knowledge of a particular theological topic or theme as part of the wider dimension of theological discourse; 2.
+On successful completion of this course, students will be able to: 1.
+Demonstrate advanced knowledge of a particular theological topic or theme as part of the wider dimension of theological discourse; 2.
 Show that they are apprised of a selection of core literature and other sources relevant to their chosen theological area.
-3. Demonstrate skills of literature review and analysis pertinent to their selected sources.
-4. Present a major work (in sections or as a whole) that demonstrates early and developing skills of descriptive, interpretive and critical research based on literature.
+3. Demonstrate advanced skills of literature review and analysis pertinent to their selected sources.
+4. Present a major work (in sections) that demonstrates early and developing skills of descriptive, interpretive and critical research based on literature.

 Themes will include: Critique of local and global issues in relation to a particular discipline; Research of social and historical contexts of theological setting; awareness of personal perspective in doing theological reflection on specialised learning experience.